 Meet the scientific director of Texas Fertility Center’s IVF labs

-Dr. Matthew David (Tex) VerMilyea was born in Laredo, Texas and graduated 3rd of his class from United High School.
-He obtained early acceptance into Cornell University in Ithaca, New York where he played football and pole-vaulted.
+Dr. Matthew David (Tex) VerMilyea was born in Laredo, Texas and graduated third in his class from United High School.
+He obtained early acceptance into Cornell University in Ithaca, New York, where he played football and pole-vaulted.
 His interests in reproductive physiology began during his undergraduate studies at Cornell, where he obtained a Bachelor of Science degree in Animal Science, Cum Laude with Distinction in Research.

 Tex soon obtained Board Certification as a High Complexity Laboratory Director and Clinical Consultant from the American Board of Bioanalysis.
 Tex has previously served as the Director of Assisted Reproductive Technologies and Andrology Laboratories at Penn Fertility Care at the University of Pennsylvania in Philadelphia.
 He was appointed as an Instructor in the Division of Reproductive Endocrinology and Infertility at the Perelman School of Medicine at Penn.

-Tex is keen to now provide his experiences and expertise to patients seeing services as Texas Fertility Center and Ovation Fertility.
+Tex is keen to now provide his experiences and expertise to patients seeking services at Texas Fertility Center and Ovation® Fertility.
 Being a reputable leader in this ever-changing field of assisted reproduction, Tex continuously finds it rewarding when patients are successful at bringing home a healthy child.